PRACTICE · AI LAW

 Four steps.
 One engagement.

 Each step is concrete; each step has a deliverable.
-No magic, no vapor — just enforceable documents and considered counsel.
+The scope is defined, the matter moves, and the file closes.

 1. 01